CAFM-Blog.de | Data Minimization According to GDPR: The TOP 5 Mistakes

 Error 3: Lack of transparency and information obligations

-Company 30% of companies provide insufficient information about their data protection policies
+Companies30% of companies provide insufficient information about their data protection policies.

-Consumers 50% of consumers feel inadequately informed about the use of their personal data
+Consumers50% of consumers feel insufficiently informed about the use of their personal data.

 Furthermore, companies must ensure that data subjects are informed about their rights to access, rectification, and erasure.
 Only through comprehensive transparency and compliance with information obligations can companies gain the trust of data subjects and ensure the protection of privacy.